-Hong Kong Style BBQ Pork Buns - Char Siu Bao
+Hong Kong Style BBQ Pork Buns Char Siu Bao

 char siu bao 4

-Once upon a time, my mother made some BBQ Pork buns.
+Once upon a time, my mother made some steamed Chinese BBQ Pork buns.
 She told me that they turned out perfectly and she saved the recipe so she could make them again.
 However, like most mums, she became too busy to make these from scratch and would take advantage of the BBQ Pork Buns available in the freezer section of Chinatown grocery stores and we'd get our fill of them at Yum Cha.
-I was always naughty and ate the filling leaving the fluffy bun behind.
+I was always naughty and ate the filling leaving the fluffy bread bun behind.
 Then one day recently she dug up this old recipe and straightened the paper reflecting on her batch made a long time ago "Would you like me to make these for you?" she asked me and without a moment's hesitation I said yes and thus began the saga of the BBQ Pork Bun and the tale of the three attempts.

 char siu bao bbq pork buns 1

-There are two types of buns, regular Char Siu Baos and then the Hong Kong version which is less puffy with less pastry. if you have a look at an Asian grocery store you may see the two types sitting next to each other in the same section with the Hong Kong style ones clearly marked.
+There are two types of buns, regular Char Siu Baos and then the Hong Kong version which is less puffy with less pastry. if you have a look at an Chinese grocery store you may see the two types sitting next to each other in the same section with the Hong Kong style ones clearly marked.
 Since I wasn't a huge pastry eater I preferred the concept of the Hong Kong one.
 The first attempt went awry when she had misread the quantities and put in too much flour so we had to upp the liquid.
 The second attempt was made while I was absent and I suggested resting the pastry to relax the gluten.
 I received a phone call that afternoon and when I answered she said straight to the point "You told me to relax the dough and it didn't work" although I tried them and they tasted very similar to the previous lot.
 She said that she would try it her way in a few day's time.
 When I suggested that we try using yeast she insisted that she didn't need yeast and that self raising flour was just fine.
 And what was the final batch like?
 Like the two others really.

 inside bao

-They weren't bad at all although I have to be honest there was a lot of debate as Mr NQN didn't like these much yet saying that he thought that he preferred the other type of BBQ pork buns with the fluffier pastry and I just felt that there wasn't enough sauce but my mother insisted that they were perfect Hong Kong style buns.
+They weren't bad at all although I have to be honest there was a lot of debate as Mr NQN didn't like these much yet saying that he thought that he preferred the other type of BBQ pork buns with the fluffier bread dough and I just felt that there wasn't enough sauce but my mother insisted that they were perfect Hong Kong style buns.
 Perhaps I'll try a version of this in the future by myself using yeast to make it fluffy as my mother isn't interested in making a yeast version.
 At least I have this recipe to base it on which I guess is part of what passing on family recipes is all about.

 char siu bao bbq pork buns 3